javascript-tutorial/ar.javascript.info/2-ui/5-loading/01-onload-ondomcontentloaded/article.md

 6. [4] readyState:complete
 7. [4] window onload

-تشير الأرقام الموجودة بين قوسين معقوفين إلى الوقت التقريبي لحدوث ذلك. تحدث الأحداث التي تحمل نفس الرقم تقريبًا في نفس الوقت (+ - بضع مللي ثانية).
+The numbers in square brackets denote the approximate time of when it happens.
+Events labeled with the same digit happen approximately at the same time (+- a few ms).

-- `document.readyState` تصبح `interactive` قبل `DOMContentLoaded`. هذان الشيئان يعنيان نفس الشيء في الواقع.
+- `document.readyState` becomes `interactive` right before `DOMContentLoaded`.
+These two things actually mean the same.
-- `document.readyState` تصبح `complete` عندما تكون جميع الموارد (`iframe` and `img`) aيتم تحميلها. هنا يمكننا أن نرى أنه يحدث في نفس الوقت تقريبًا مثل `img.onload` (`img` هو المورد الأخير) و `window.onload`. التحويل الي `complete` الحالة تعني نفس `window.onload`. الفرق هو `window.onload` يعمل دائمًا بعد كل معالجات `load` الاخري.
+- `document.readyState` becomes `complete` when all resources (`iframe` and `img`) are loaded.
+Here we can see that it happens in about the same time as `img.onload` (`img` is the last resource) and `window.onload`.
+Switching to `complete` state means the same as `window.onload`.
+The difference is that `window.onload` always works after all other `load` handlers.

-## الملخص
+## Summary

-أحداث تحميل الصفحة:
+Page load events:

-- `DOMContentLoaded` يتم تشغيل الحدث `document` عندما يكون DOM جاهزا. يمكننا تطبيق JavaScript على العناصر في هذه المرحلة.
+- The `DOMContentLoaded` event triggers on `document` when the DOM is ready.
+We can apply JavaScript to elements at this stage.
-  - - نص برمجي مثل `<script>...</script>` او `<script src="..."></script>` حظر DOMContentLoaded ، ينتظر المستعرض تنفيذها.
+  - Script such as `<script>...</script>` or `<script src="..."></script>` block DOMContentLoaded, the browser waits for them to execute.
-  - قد يستمر تحميل الصور والموارد الأخرى.
+  - Images and other resources may also still continue loading.
-- يتم تحميل حدث `load` في `window` عند تحميل الصفحة وجميع الموارد. نادرًا ما نستخدمه ، لأنه لا داعي للانتظار لفترة طويلة.
+- The `load` event on `window` triggers when the page and all resources are loaded.
+We rarely use it, because there's usually no need to wait for so long.
-- يتم تشغيل الحدث `beforeunload` في `window` عندما يريد المستخدم مغادرة الصفحة. إذا ألغينا الحدث ، يسأل المتصفح عما إذا كان المستخدم يريد حقًا المغادرة (على سبيل المثال ، لدينا تغييرات غير محفوظة).
+- The `beforeunload` event on `window` triggers when the user wants to leave the page.
+If we cancel the event, browser asks whether the user really wants to leave (e.g we have unsaved changes).
-- يتم تشغيل الحدث `unload` في `window` عندما يغادر المستخدم أخيرًا ، في المعالج يمكننا فقط القيام بأشياء بسيطة لا تنطوي على تأخير أو سؤال المستخدم. بسبب هذا القيد ، نادرًا ما يتم استخدامه. يمكننا إرسال طلب شبكة باستخدام `navigator.sendBeacon`.
+- The `unload` event on `window` triggers when the user is finally leaving, in the handler we can only do simple things that do not involve delays or asking a user.
+Because of that limitation, it's rarely used.
+We can send out a network request with `navigator.sendBeacon`.
-- `document.readyState` هي الحالة الحالية للمستند ، يمكن تتبع التغييرات في حدث  `readystatechange` :
+- `document.readyState` is the current state of the document, changes can be tracked in the `readystatechange` event:
-  - `loading` -- يتم تحميل المستند.
+  - `loading` -- the document is loading.
-  - `interactive` -- يتم تحليل المستند ، ويحدث في نفس الوقت تقريبًا مثل `DOMContentLoaded`,  ولكن قبله.
+  - `interactive` -- the document is parsed, happens at about the same time as `DOMContentLoaded`, but before it.
-  - `complete` -- يتم تحميل المستند والموارد ، يحدث في نفس الوقت تقريبًا مثل `window.onload`, ولكن قبل ذلك.
+  - `complete` -- the document and resources are loaded, happens at about the same time as `window.onload`, but before it.